vijay8i/this-and-that/01-build-systems/notes/04-gn-ninja-conan.md

 ## Where am I?
 This section is a postscript of my journey for the last couple of days in trying to build my `ad-hoc` project.
-It was not as easy as it was with `meson`!.
+It was not as easy as it was with `meson`!
 There were times when I almost was ready to eat my words and get back to the trodden path of comfort that `cmake` provides; or hear myself saying that I could salvage this quest by settling with *meson*, and claim to have found something better than *cmake*.